Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Abstract

 \section{Abstract}

-Singular value decomposition (SVD) has been used to construct Hermitian-like diagnostics for non-Hermitian many-body systems, but its reliability for identifying many-body localization (MBL) transitions—particularly in time-reversal-symmetry (TRS) preserving settings—remains unclear.
-Here we benchmark SVD-based diagnostics against exact diagonalization (ED) in TRS-preserving non-Hermitian hard-core-boson chains with nonreciprocal hopping, considering three representative potentials: a quasiperiodic potential, random disorder, and a Stark potential.
-We compare spectral statistics, half-chain entanglement entropy, inverse participation ratio, and spectral form factors.
-For the quasiperiodic and random-disorder models, ED yields mutually consistent transition estimates, whereas SVD systematically shifts the inferred critical disorder strength to larger values and can lead to different phase assignments.
-In contrast, for the clean Stark model ED and SVD locate a consistent critical tilt.
-Our results show that while SVD-based diagnostics capture qualitative trends, they are not generically reliable for quantitatively locating the MBL transition in TRS-preserving non-Hermitian many-body systems.
+Singular value decomposition (SVD) provides a convenient way to construct Hermitian-like diagnostics for non-Hermitian many-body systems, but its reliability for locating many-body localization (MBL) transitions remains unclear, particularly in systems preserving time-reversal symmetry (TRS).
+We benchmark SVD-based diagnostics against exact diagonalization (ED) in TRS-preserving non-Hermitian hard-core-boson chains with nonreciprocal hopping, considering quasiperiodic, random-disorder, and Stark potentials.
+We compare level statistics, half-chain entanglement entropy, inverse participation ratio, and spectral form factors.
+For the quasiperiodic and random-disorder models, ED-based entanglement and IPR yield mutually consistent finite-size transition estimates, whereas the corresponding SVD-based estimates are systematically shifted to larger disorder strengths and can lead to different phase assignments.
+The discrepancy is also reflected in the spectral form factors, where the ED-based dissipative spectral form factor and the SVD-based singular form factor can indicate different spectral regimes at the same parameters.
+In contrast, for the clean Stark model, ED and SVD give consistent transition estimates.
+We identify the origin of this model dependence as the fact that SVD probes the auxiliary Hermitian operator $\hat H^\dagger\hat H$, rather than the intrinsic right-eigenstate structure of $\hat H$; consequently, SVD can be quantitatively reliable only when the corresponding bulk-state structures remain aligned.
+Our results show that SVD-based diagnostics can capture qualitative RMT-to-Poisson trends, but are not generically reliable quantitative probes of MBL transitions in TRS-preserving non-Hermitian many-body systems.